dgraph-io/dgraph/wiki/content/query-language/index.md

 Schema Types: all

-Index Required: no
+Index Required: `count` (when used at query root)

 Determines if a node has a particular predicate.

 Query Example: First five directors and all their movies that have a release date recorded.
-Directors have directed at least one film - a count at root `func: gt(count(director.film), 0)` would also determine all directors, but Dgraph provides `has` as a simpler, faster method.
+Directors have directed at least one film --- equivalent semantics to `gt(count(director.film), 0)`.
 {{< runnable >}}
 {
   me(func: has(director.film), first: 5) {